wgross/wgross/README.md

 - extending PowerShell with scripts and C#

 Notable stuff I' presenting here:
-- [TreeStore.ProviderCore](https://github.com/wgross/TreeStore.ProviderCore): as a framework for making PowerShell cmdlet providers (file system)
+- [TreeStore.Core](https://github.com/wgross/TreeStore.Core): as a framework for making PowerShell cmdlet providers (file system)
+- [JsonFS](https://github.com/wgross/json-fs): Mount a JSON file in powershell as a drive and apply PowerShells `*-Item` and `*-ItemProperty` commands to it.
 - [fswatcher-engine-event](https://github.com/wgross/fswatcher-engine-event): A PowerShell module to deliver filesystem change notifications through PowerShell engine event system